edgedb/edgedb-net/docs/customtypes.rst

 Custom Datatypes
 ================

-The .NET driver supports custom type deserialization of query results with classes, records and structs.
-By default, all properties of these are mapped with a one-to-one relation with the result of a query.
-This can be customized via. the ``[EdgeDBProperty]`` attribute and ``EdgeDBClientConfig.SchemaNamingStrategy``.
+Custom types are deserializable from a query's results by either using classes, records or structs.
+By default, all properties are mapped with a one-to-one relationship to the result of any given query.

 .. _edgedb-dotnet-property-attribute:

-Using Attributes
+Using attributes
 ----------------

-Much like the ``[JsonProperty]`` attribute in Newtonsoft.Json, the ``[EdgeDBProperty]`` attribute can be used to customize the mapping of a property to a results' property:
+Much like the ``[JsonProperty]`` attribute in Newtonsoft.Json, the ``[EdgeDBProperty]`` attribute can be used to customize the mapping of a property to a results' property name:

 .. tabs::